c4s4/python-continuum/README.rst

 The first part indicates:

 - directory: the directory where modules will be checked out.
 Currently only GIT projects are supported.
-- email: put *nil* if you don't want any email, else provide following fields:
+- email: put *~* if you don't want any email.

+If you wait to receive email reports, provide following fields:

 - smtp_host: the hostname of your SMTP server.
 - recipient:  the email of the recipient of the build report.
 - sender: the email address if the sender of the report.